 Dr. Ray McKinley and Dr. Brittany Holloway use advanced dental technology in Shelby Township, Michigan, in order to provide you with the highest quality and most effective care possible.
 We use a number of state-of-the-art technologies, including digital X-rays, intraoral cameras, the Wand®, soft tissue dental lasers, caries (cavity) detection, 3D cone beam scanning, CEREC and an Ultra Generator to produce O3 sterilizing (also known as Ozone Therapy).

 Dr. McKinley and Dr. Holloway are pleased to use digital imaging.
-Traditional X-rays have to be developed in a dark room, but with digital imaging, the image is available on screen in seconds.
+Traditional X-rays for dentistry have to be developed in a dark room, but with digital imaging, the image is available on screen in seconds.
 Once on the computer, digital images can be saved or printed out.
 The image can even be sent to another dentist or to a specialist electronically if needed.
 Our dentists can enhance and enlarge digital images to get a better look at your smile and to show you where any dental problems are.
 Digital imaging uses less radiation than traditional X-rays.
 With digital imaging, our dentists can digitally compare current images with old ones using subtraction radiography.
 Everything that is the same is subtracted out, leaving only an image of what is different.
 This allows our dentists to spot even the smallest changes in your smile.

 Our dentists and team use intraoral cameras to more closely examine your teeth.
 This small, pen-like device can be easily and comfortably maneuvered inside your mouth to capture high-quality color photos of your teeth and gums.
 This allows our dentists to see angles in your mouth that we would not otherwise be able to see.
 Intraoral cameras are helpful in diagnosing tooth decay, periodontal disease and tooth damage, and can also be used to follow up after a treatment is completed.